"We continue to believe in the power of ownership fueled by fair loans."

 Self-Help CU's branch in Greenville, SC (formerly CommunityWorks FCU).

 Last year we merged with two credit unions in South Carolina: Palmetto Trust Federal CU in Columbia, and CommunityWorks Federal CU in Greenville.
-Together, the two credit unions increase Self-Help CU’s membership by 3,700 and bring a trio of branches in the Palmetto State.
+Together, the two credit unions increase Self-Help CU’s membership by 3,700, and represent our first trio of branches in the Palmetto State.

 Palmetto Trust was founded in 1953, serving local federal employees in a diverse, growing community.
 CommunityWorks, chartered in 2014 by a nonprofit of the same name, was started as an alternative to predatory lending for Greenville residents of modest means.